 Traditionally, ‘nearshoring’ has meant a company sub-contracting part of its work to an external company, usually operating in the same time zone, in a country with similar financial and legal systems.

 ‘Nearshore Development’ for us means extended IT teams working in a more integrated, cohesive way, without sacrificing corporate culture or approach to work.
 It means creating an extension of your team with cultural similarities that just happens to be in another geographic location.

 Nearshore Outsourcing vs. Offshore Outsourcing

 We say “nearshore outsourcing” because it is the most proven, cost-effective method to create an extension of your software development team.
 Unlike offshore outsourcing, nearshore teams benefit from close proximity or sharing similar time zones (8 hours or less) with their parent companies.
 Synchronization of ideas and faster communication all lead to a swifter software development for a lower cost.

-Think ‘offshore development’, and you probably think India or Ukraine.
+Think ‘offshore project outsourcing’, and you probably think India or Ukraine.
 And as a short-term solution, IT outsourcing to teams in India, China or Ukraine can be effective – particularly for large companies fully outsourcing specific projects without the need to integrate with their team; eliminating the language barrier and clash of different work ethics.

 But for work that requires deep knowledge, greater innovation, or a specific skill set–such as cloud architecture expertise–the experience is often less satisfactory.
 The Deloitte survey found that, although companies increasingly expect innovation as part of their outsourcing arrangement, they “still struggle to define, track, and motivate innovation from their service providers”.